mnsupreme/MEAN_templates/README.md

   console.log(' controller function fired')
 }

-description: creates a new angular controller function to be put in an angular controller supported filetype: .js where to find: Angular_controller_function.sublime-snippet
+description: creates a new angular controller function to be put in an angular controller <br />
+supported filetype: .js <br />
+where to find: Angular_controller_function.sublime-snippet

 #angular factory